khaeru/genno/doc/config.rst

    If the key has the single dimension "\*" (e.g. ``key: "X:*:tag"``), then dimensions of the resulting key are inferred to be the union of the dimensions of each of the ``inputs:``, below.
 ``inputs:``
-   A list of (1 or more) keys to which the computation is applied.
+   A list of (1 or more) keys to which the operator is applied.
 ``args:`` (:class:`dict`, optional)
-   Keyword arguments to the computation.
+   Keyword arguments to the operator.
 ``add args:`` (:class:`dict`, optional)
    Keyword arguments to :meth:`.Computer.add` itself.